 is calculated by dividing your estimated earnings by the number of page views, impressions, or queries you received, then multiplying by 1000.

 Now for example, your CPC is $0.50 for 50 clicks, then your RPM will be $10.

 For profiting from AdSense arbitrage, you will need to pay less than $10 for buying traffic.

 Just like AdSense is for publishers, Google ads (before AdWords) caters to advertisers.
 So, Google has to take care that publishers gain from traffic arbitrage is not affecting advertisers.
 Publishers will have to take care that they are not violating any policies of AdSense or AdWords while engaging in digital arbitrage.
 By treading carefully, AdWords can be used for bringing enough traffic to your website.

 Let’s try understanding how the AdWords to AdSense arbitrage cycle works.

 - Bid for a cheap keyword to favor a low-budget AdWords (PPC search) ad.

 - Set the destination landing page to your web page where AdSense ads reside.

-- Take the visitor to that web page when the AdWords ad get clicks.
+- Take the visitor to that web page when the AdWords ad gets clicks.

-Likewise from AdSense’s point of view, the guidelines suggest that users should not have artificial traffic sources such as clickbots or incentivized clicks; the guidelines also recommend having proper monitoring of the traffic sources is recommended.
+Likewise, from AdSense’s point of view, the guidelines suggest that users should not have artificial traffic sources such as clickbots or incentivized clicks.
+The guidelines also recommend having proper monitoring of the traffic sources.